 DMPs make it easier to manage debt for some individuals.
 A successfully negotiated DMP reduces the amount of money a borrower pays to their creditors every month after taking into account their living expenses and bills.

-DMPs may be informal but they will definitely affect your credit file for time to come.
+DMPs may be informal but they will definitely affect your credit file for the time it comes into effect.
 When you set up a DMP, the fact that you’re paying lesser towards your debts each month than you agreed initially will be recorded on your credit file.

 But in the long run, it may even be good for your credit score.
 A DMP also indicates that you were willing to take charge of your financial problems without resorting to a formal insolvency solution like bankruptcy.